 Jill Bigos received her B.A. in biology and chemistry and earned her M.S. in forensic science.
 Her research projects have included work on tadpole metamorphosis and histology.
 She currently teaches anatomy & physiology for undergraduate nursing majors as well as Forensic Science.
 She is also involved in various STEM outreach initiatives for local students in middle school through high school.

-Amanda Garcia is the director of the Center for Entrepreneurial Leadership, and associate professor of accounting and finance at Elms College.
+Amanda Garcia is the Director of Graduate Business Programs and the MBA, she also serves as Co-Chair to the undergraduate business division and associate professor of accounting and finance at Elms College.
 Amanda earned her B.A. in accounting from Elms College and her master of science in accounting from Western New England University.
 She teaches in the disciplines of accounting, finance, economics and entrepreneurship.
-She has owned a tax and consulting business for over 13 years, specializing in small business, rental properties, and tax planning for individuals with investments.
+She has owned a tax and consulting business for over 15 years, specializing in small business, rental properties, and tax planning for individuals with investments.
+Amanda is the treasurer for the IACBE Board of Directors.
 She is a 2010 Business West 40 under 40 awardee and volunteers with Junior Achievement of Western Massachusetts, Young Professionals of Greater Springfield, and the Western Massachusetts Chapter of the MSCPA.

 Dr. McGravey earned his doctorate in systematic theology from Duquesne University (Pittsburgh, PA).
 He holds a master’s degree in theology and religious studies from Villanova University and a bachelor’s from Gannon University.
 Prior to his experience at Duquesne, he served as a member of the Religious Studies department at St. Joseph’s Preparatory School in Philadelphia.
 His dissertation explored the connections between post-secularism, Continental Philosophy, and ecclesiology, relying on the philosophical writings of Jean-Luc Marion and Gianni Vattimo.
 Michael has published several book reviews in the field of religious studies and political theology.